Manage GCP BigQuery Analytics Hub Data Exchange IAM Bindings

 Add a single member to a role incrementally

-When onboarding individual users or service accounts, you often want to add them to an existing role without affecting other members.
+When onboarding individual users or service accounts, you can add them one at a time without affecting other members who already have access.

 import * as pulumi from "@pulumi/pulumi";